Signup/Sign In

 fi

-The nested if executes only if the firsts if condition fails.
+The nested-if statement executes only if the first or parent if condition pass.

 In this example, we are taking three input values from the user and test which one is smaller by using the nested-if statement.